southworks/doit/CONTRIBUTION.md

 ### Layers

+#### config
+Contains configuration files for packages used on the project. (i.e.: Swagger configuration)

 #### controllers
-This layer contains all files related to handle requests and responses.
-Each function send data to **model layer**.
+Contains files that describes the functions to handle requests and responses.
+Each controller function triggers functions on the **repository layer** depending on the request.

+#### model
+Contains all the database schemas that are part of the project.
+These schemas describes the attributes/composition of the entities that interacts in the proyect.
+They are call by the functions on the **repository layer**.

-#### models
+#### repository
+Contains files that describes the CRUD operations to perform.
-Model layer works with business logic that determine how data can be created, stored and chanded.
-Each function gets a database schema related from **schema layer**.
+These CRUD functions are based on business logic to determine how the data will be created, stored nor changed.

-#### persistence
-The purpose of this layer is to validate and serializate data between **routes layer** and **controllers layer**.
+Each function uses a database schema from the **model layer**.

 #### routes
-This layer sets routing configuration for each endpoint and works in conjunction with **persistence layer** and **controllers layer**.
+Sets the routing configuration for each endpoint.

-#### schema
-Schema layer has all database schema from the project.
-These schemas are retrieved to **model layer**.
+They will route each endpoint request to the **controller layer** in order to handle it and prepare a response.

 #### test
+Contains the unit test files, the seed files (information that will populate the initial version of the test database) and the database handler.
-Required layer to test all relevant project code to get the most possible **coverage**.
+The unit test files should check all relevant project code in order to get the most possible **code coverage**.

 ## DoIT - Linting